eead-csic-compbio/primers4clades/bin/README.md

-This folder should contain the following directories:
+This folder should contain the following directories, pointed to from CVS_code/marfil/phyTools.pm :

 BLOCKS3.7_software
 CUD